nandac/letterloom/docs/manual.typ

 === Getting Started

-To get started, here is a simple example demonstrating the essential arguments needed to use the `letterloom` package:
+Here is a simple example showing the essential arguments needed to use the `letterloom` package:

 ```typ
 #import "@preview/letterloom:1.0.0": *